 A one-year programme covering the main techniques and topics of the sociology of law for a Master of Arts degree (60 ECTS), accredited by the Università degli Studi di Milano and the University of the Basque Country (UPV/EHU).
-This MA is both a recognised self-standing qualification, and one which is accepted as a foundation for higher research degrees (PhD) by universities all over the world.
+The Socio-Legal Official Master of Arts MA from International Institute for the Sociology of Law is both a recognised self-standing qualification, and one which is accepted as a foundation for higher research degrees (PhD) by universities all over the world.
 The programme is in its 21st year, and previous graduates are now among the leading scholars or practitioners in their field.

 A maximum of 20 from September to March by visiting professors who are leading specialists on each topic (40 ECTS credits); and the degree is completed by an independent research project supervised by a specialist in socio-legal studies culminating in the writing of a dissertation submitted in September (20 ECTS credits).